In this Guide

 It’s not especially powerful.
 The Rolair can easily handle trim and framing tasks, but like the rest of our quiet recommendations, it’s not brawny enough to power grinders, blasters, or larger-power tools like impact wrenches.

 This isn’t meant for all-day use, or continuous duty cycles.
 We think the Rolair is a more convenient, enjoyable tool for busy DIYers and working professionals than the Makita.

 However, it’s built a bit lighter, which makes it less suitable for all-day, everyday applications.
 It makes a great secondary unit for a working professional, or a primary unit for tradespeople who only work with air tools part of the day.

 Which is the Best Quiet Air Compressor for You?

 The California Air Tools model is the best choice for people looking for quiet, lightweight performance on a budget.
-It’s the cheapest model here by at $100, and its low price point means you don’t have to settle for a racket to save money.
+It’s the cheapest model here, and its low price point means you don’t have to settle for a racket to save money.
 We think it’s powerful enough to handle all your trim tools, as well as framing implements, as long as you’re not moving quickly.